ChristinaDNguyen/Portfolio/README.md

 ## AWARDS AND SCHOLARSHIPS

-Candidate for the Franc and Mary Joubin Bursary, York University, 2021
+Recipient of the Franc and Mary Joubin Bursary, York University, 2021

 Candidate for the MacCall-McBain Bursary, McGill University, 2020-2021

-Candidate for the Newman Center Bursary, McGill University, 2021
+Recipient of York University Undergraduate Bursary, 2020

+Recipient of the Vietnamese Association Toronto Community Service Award, 2020

 Recipient of WikiJobs Student Bursary for Academic Pursuits, 2019-2020

-Recipient of the Vietnamese Association Toronto Community Service Award, 2020
+Recipient of York University Undergraduate Bursary, 2019

 Recipient of the St. Marguerite D'Youville Parish Award for Academic Pursuits, 2017

 Recipient of YorK University Entrance Scholarship, 2017

 Recipient of York University Student Life Award, 2017

-Recipient of York University Undergraduate Bursary, 2019

-Recipient of York University Undergraduate Bursary, 2020